The Best Online Public Health Nursing Programs

 Accreditation

-Ensure the public health nursing program you are considering is accredited.
-Accreditation is required to transfer schools, continue your nursing education, or become certified in a nursing specialty.
+Ensure the public health nursing program is accredited.
+Proper accreditation is required if you ever want to transfer your credits to another school, continue your nursing education, or become certified in a nursing specialty.
 In addition, many employers require that prospective employees graduate from an accredited program.

 Program Length